 It was during litigation of the Bookout accident that someone finally found a convincing connection.
 Michael Barr, an expert witness for the plaintiff, had a team of software experts spend 18 months with the Toyota code, picking up where NASA left off.
 Barr described what they found as “spaghetti code,” programmer lingo for software that has become a tangled mess.
 Code turns to spaghetti when it accretes over many years, with feature after feature piling on top of, and being woven around, what’s already there; eventually the code becomes impossible to follow, let alone to test exhaustively for flaws.

-Using the same model as the Camry involved in the accident, Barr’s team demonstrated that there were actually more than 10 million ways for the onboard computer to cause unintended acceleration.
-They showed that as little as a single bit flip—a one in the computer’s memory becoming a zero or vice versa—could make a car run out of control.
+Using the same model as the Camry involved in the accident, Barr’s team demonstrated that there were more than 10 million ways for key tasks on the onboard computer to fail, potentially leading to unintended acceleration.* They showed that as little as a single bit flip—a one in the computer’s memory becoming a zero or vice versa—could make a car run out of control.
 The fail-safe code that Toyota had put in place wasn’t enough to stop it.
 “You have software watching the software,” Barr testified.
 “If the software malfunctions and the same program or same app that is crashed is supposed to save the day, it can’t save the day because it is not working.”

 Barr’s testimony made the case for the plaintiff, resulting in $3 million in damages for Bookout and her friend’s family.
 According to The New York Times, it was the first of many similar cases against Toyota to bring to trial problems with the electronic throttle-control system, and the first time Toyota was found responsible by a jury for an accident involving unintended acceleration.
 The parties decided to settle the case before punitive damages could be awarded.
 In all, Toyota recalled more than 9 million cars, and paid nearly $3 billion in settlements and fines related to unintended acceleration.